By Miles Patrick Yohnke

 It was Sunday, February 24, 1985, and I was out in Warman for the day with Loretta at her folks' place.
 That evening, Loretta's mom said: "Miles, that was your mom on the phone.
 We talked and you're staying here for the night in the spare bedroom.
 She is worried, as I am about the stormy, snowy highways."

 The following Monday morning, I drove Loretta into the city to her job at "Colour Your World" in the Confederation area of Saskatoon.
 I still lived at home then and on my arrival was a written note, left on the kitchen counter from Mom.
 "I'm at Grandma and Grandpa's."
 I soon learned my cousin Brenda Gerein had just been killed in a head-on collision outside of North Battleford, Saskatchewan that previous night.
-Brenda had just turned 20.
+Brenda had just turned twenty.

 That was my first feeling of real loss.
-Yes, my own Dad died when I was 5 but I'd be lying to say I had a feeling of loss.
+Yes, my own Dad died when I was five but I'd be lying to say I had a feeling of loss.
 It would have been different I'd imagine for my brothers; they had experiences, memories.
 I have just four memories of Dad.
 My sadness was the inability to read and write and the bullying that I faced from it by my teachers and other children at school.

 Loretta and I both loved film.
 Shortly after the tragic loss of Brenda we went to the theatre and watched: "Vision Quest."
 The storyline of the film revolves around the main character who decides he wants to be more in life.
 He sets goals for himself to achieve that many don't think he can complete.